TNDIGITALMARK/522f48ed-1e2c-4fab-8b1f-03bcb7892df9/NEW_FEATURES.md

-# Bloom - New Features Implementation
+# rooted - New Features Implementation

 ## Overview

-This implementation adds comprehensive health and fitness features to the Bloom app, including:
+This implementation adds comprehensive health and fitness features to the rooted app, including:
 - **Smart Calendar with Event Management**
 - **Expandable Goals/Todo System**
 - **Onboarding Health Quiz**